ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 And so, I regret to inform you that your that your grant proposal to "Bring Back Crazy Experiments on Monkeys" has been rejected.

 I have returned your proposal to you along with this letter.
-I suggest you destroy it and never show it to anyone again.
+I suggest that you destroy it and never show it to anyone again.
 These ideas are truly horrible, and I hope you do not pursue them any further.

 //